-Following soft Interventions are proposed: (v) consultations for bringing urther, fin intra 116.
-SASEC preferential tariff structures to arrive at a uniform minimum rate for free and easy movement of raw, primary processed and secondary processed shrimp across the region; (vi) introduction of incentive schemes, capital support and other fiscal benefits to promote private sector investments into primary and secondary processing capacities in Bangladesh, Sri Lanka and Myanmar; (vii) introduction of incentive schemes in the form of tax benefits or duty drawbacks on exports of value-added shrimp, capital support for new capacity and marketing support for promotion of value added shrimp from India to the global market; (viii) introduction of incentives, capital support and other fiscal benefits to promote private sector investments into industrial and logistical infrastructure focused on shrimp sector such as cold chain creation, plug and play manufacturing facilities and zones, last mile connectivity to ports etc. (ix) enhance the human resources availability and quality in this sector.
-This would need to focus on free movement of manpower in the primary and secondary processing sectors across the SASEC region and a free movement into India of trained and skilled manpower from ASEAN countries such as Thailand and Vietnam.
-Also introduce and support initiatives towards skill development at all levels primary, secondary and tertiary, within the SASEC region, by enabling free movement of trainers and trainees within the region and in tertiary sector, trainers from other Asian countries to SASEC region
+116. Following soft Interventions are proposed: (v) consultations for bringing further, fin intra-SASEC preferential tariff structures to arrive at a uniform minimum rate for free and easy movement of raw, primary processed, and secondary processed shrimp across the region; (vi) introduction of incentive schemes, capital support, and other fiscal benefits to promote private sector investments into primary and secondary processing capacities in Bangladesh, Myanmar, and Sri Lanka: (vii) introduction of incentive schemes in the form of tax benefits or duty drawbacks on exports of value-added shrimp, capital support for new capacity, and marketing support for promotion of value-added shrimp from India to the global market; (viii) introduction of incentives, capital support, and other fiscal benefits to promote private sector investments into industrial and logistical infrastructure focused on shrimp sector such as cold chain creation, plug and play manufacturing facilities and zones, last mile connectivity to ports, etc. (ix) enhance the human resources availability and quality in this sector.
+This would need to focus on the free movement of manpower in the primary and secondary processing sectors across the SASEC region and a free movement into India of trained and skilled manpower from ASEAN countries such as Thailand and Viet Nam.
+Also introduce and support initiatives towards skill development at all levels-primary, secondary, and tertiary, within the SASEC region, by enabling free movement of trainers and trainees within the region and in tertiary sector, trainers from other Asian countries to SASEC region